MuhammadHanzalaIqbal/fantasy-polymarket/README.md

 edit: WithdrawalRouter → burn() must be on via FTC

+edit2: test files must be written before the live-deployment

 WIthdrawalRouter for withdrawal must be on via treasury

 Other consents must be maintained during re-deployment (which ones? - list needed)